List of Nelson F.C. seasons: Footnotes

 R. : The 2001–02 season saw Nelson reach the Second Round of the FA Vase for the first time.
 Nelson beat Norton & Stockton Ancients, Garforth Town and Louth United to reach that stage, before losing to Clitheroe in a Second Round replay.

 S. : Nelson achieved promotion from the North West Counties Second Division in the 2005–06 season, finishing nine points clear of fourth-placed Winsford United.

 T. : Nelson finished bottom of the division but were not relegated thanks to the division being increased to 22 teams for the following season.

 U. : For the 2008–09 season, the North West Counties League First Division was renamed to the North West Counties League Premier Division.

 V. : In the Third Qualifying Round, Nelson beat Carlisle Red Rose 9–0.
 This remains their biggest ever FA Cup victory.

 W. : Deducted 1 point for fielding an ineligible player in their game against Atherton Collieries of 10 October.

 X. : Nelson finished in the relegation places but were not relegated thanks to the league being increased to 2 divisions of 20 teams, North and South, for the following season.

 Y. : The season was declared null and void due to the Covid-19 pandemic.

 Z. : The season was curtailed due to the Covid-19 pandemic.

 AA. : Nelson qualified for the North West Counties Division One North play-off semi-final by finishing in fifth place but were defeated by second-place Holker Old Boys 2–1 after extra time.

 AB. : Nelson were deducted 3 points.

 AC. : Nelson finished in the relegation places but were not relegated thanks to a reprieve for having the third best Points per game of all sides finishing bottom in Step 6.

 AD. : Nelson qualified for the North West Counties Division One North play-off semi-final by finishing in second place but were defeated by fifth-place Euxton Villa 9–10 on penalites following a 1–1 draw after 90 minutes.

+AE. : The 2025–26 season saw Nelson reach the Fourth Round of the FA Vase for the first time.
+Nelson beat Alnwick Town, Boro Rangers, Harrogate Railway Athletic, Charnock Richard and Ramsbottom United to reach that stage, before losing to West Didsbury & Chorlton 1–0.